 Philip Coiro is a professional drummer and concert percussionist in New York City.
 He is often performing in a wide variety of musical settings which include live concert engagements, broadway, off-broadway, studio recordings and orchestral work.

-His recent theater credits include the broadway musical ‘American Psycho’ and the off-broadway revival of Jonathan Larson's 'Tick, Tick...Boom!'
+Recent theater credits include the broadway musical ‘Be More Chill’, the broadway musical ‘American Psycho’ and the off-broadway revival of Jonathan Larson's 'Tick, Tick...Boom!'
 (2017 Drama Desk nomination for Outstanding Revival of a Musical).
-Also in 2017, Philip played for 'The Ballad of Little Jo', a new musical composed by Grammy Award winning songwriter Mike Reid (I Can't Make You Love Me).
-'The Ballad of Little Jo' Original Cast Album was recorded at Avatar Studios in New York City and was released on November 10th.
+Philip played drums and percussion for 'The Ballad of Little Jo', a new musical composed by Grammy Award winning songwriter Mike Reid (I Can't Make You Love Me).
+'The Ballad of Little Jo' Original Cast Album was recorded at Avatar Studios in New York City and was released on November 10th, 2017.

-Currently the music director for singer-songwriter Troy Ramey, he has also performed with pop stars Jordin Sparks, James Maslow and is frequently playing drums behind today's biggest broadway stars including Mandy Gonzalez (Hamilton/In the Heights), Anthony Rapp (RENT), Natalie Weiss (Wicked), Telly Leung (Aladdin), Constantine Maroulis (Rock of Ages) and Kerry Butler (Hairspray) to name a few.
+Currently the music director for singer-songwriter Troy Ramey, he has also performed with pop stars Jordin Sparks, James Maslow and is frequently playing drums behind today's biggest broadway stars including Mandy Gonzalez (Hamilton/In the Heights), Anthony Rapp (RENT), Natalie Weiss (Wicked), and Kerry Butler (Hairspray) to name a few.

 Philip can be heard playing on Cáthia's (NBC’s The Voice, Season 4) 2014 debut EP ‘UNBREAKABLE’ on the track titled ‘Catching Feelings’, Jamison Scott's rendition of 'The Times They Are A-changin' and also on Troy Ramey's singles, ’Daisy’ and ‘Cover Me’.
 He was also a sideline musician for NBC's drama, 'SMASH' (Season 2, episode 8 "Bells & Whistles).